- Experience DTS

 Townsville is ideally located to experience the wonders of the Tropical North – the outback, rainforests, magnificent waterfalls, tropical islands, and of course, the Great Barrier Reef.
 Magnetic Island is only a ferry ride away, and the Billabong Sanctuary for native Australian animals is only a stone’s throw away.
 Both are a ‘must see’ for your time here.

 campingMany of our schools have a camping element.
-You may find it helpful to bring a sleeping bag; however, you will also be able to purchase or hire camping equipment such as a tent or camping chair here in Australia as you need.
+You may find it helpful to bring a sleeping bag.

-passportIt is usual for travel that your passport should have an expiry date six (6) months beyond your expected date of return to your home country
+passportIt is essential for travel that your passport should have an expiry date six (6) months beyond your expected date of return to your home country

 faith and financesRaising finances does not have to be the daunting task that it first appears.
 Being involved in ministry is a partnership between you and those who are sending you out.
 Please have a look at our page on fundraising for more resources and teaching on financial partnership!